HaozheGuAsh/Detecting-Replacing-Advertisements-in-Multimedia/README.md

 USC 576 Project, Detecting and Replacing Advertisements in Multimedia Content based on Brand Images/Logos

 ## Data
-### Download Test Dataset
-* Go to Data folder and run the Doload script
+* Go to Data folder and run the Download script
   ```
   bash Downloader.sh
   ```